Deepakvk18/8-weeks-sql-challenge/Case Study #3 - Foodie-Fi/Customer Journey.md

 | 2           | trial         | 2020-09-20 |
 | 2           | pro annual    | 2020-09-27 |

 * On the other hand, customers like 2 loved the product and purchased the most expensive package after the free trial

 <br/>

 | customer_id | plan_name     | start_date |
 | ----------- | ------------- | ---------- |
 | 11          | trial         | 2020-11-19 |
 | 11          | churn         | 2020-11-26 |

-        * There will also be people like 3, who disliked the product after free trial and so they did not decide to purchase the subscription
+* There will also be customers like 3, who disliked the product after free trial and so they did not decide to purchase the subscription
 <br/>

 | customer_id | plan_name     | start_date |
 | ----------- | ------------- | ---------- |
 | 13          | trial         | 2020-12-15 |